northeastern-rc/rc-public-documentation/docs/source/software/r.rst

 * The function ``packrat::clean(dry.run=T)`` will list any unused packages that were installed in your snapshot.
 You can remove them with: ``packrat::clean()``

-Note, for most cases, having a single packrat directory is sufficient, unless you notice specific package conflicts or need different versions of the same package.
+.. note: For most cases, having a single packrat directory is sufficient, unless you notice specific package conflicts or need different versions of the same package.
 A single packrat directory also saves from having to install the same dependencies.

 **To turn-off previously set environments**
 ``mv ~/.rstudio ~/.rstudio-off``